Bilateralism with incompatible proofs and refutations: Proofs of some selected results

-Let $\Pi$ be any deduction which is not in normal form.
-Transform it in a deduction $\Pi'$ which is in in pre-normal form using Lemmas~\ref{atomicpremises} and ~\ref{MariaLemma} (notice that this procedure may increase its inductive value).
-We prove the result by induction on the inductive value of the obtained pre-normal form deduction $\Pi'$.
+Let $\Pi$ be any deduction which is not in simplified normal form.
+Transform it in a deduction $\Pi'$ which is in atomic form using Lemma~\ref{atomicpremises} (notice that this procedure may increase the inductive value by copying maximal segments).
+Now we show that $\Pi'$ can be reduced to a deduction $\Pi''$ in normal form:

 Let $\Pi'$ have induction value $\langle d, l \rangle$.
 Pick any maximal segment $\alpha$ with degree $d$ such that no other maximal segment with degree $d$ has all of its formula occurrences appearing above the last formula occurrence in $\alpha$ or above any formula occurrences side connected with it.
 Notice that, as usual, such a segment can always be found; if we pick a random segment $\alpha$ with degree $d$ and there is a maximal segment $\beta$ with all formula occurrences above the last formula occurence of $\alpha$ or above a formula occurrence side connected with it, we can just switch to the maximal segment $\beta$, check again if it satisfies the desired conditions and jump to another maximal segment above it if it does not.
 Since deductions are finite we will always end up with a maximal segment satisfying the desired conditions.
 Notice also that two segments of the same degree may occur side by side, in the sense that both of them may pass through distinct minor premises of the same rule application, but in this case we are allowed to pick either one.